 Q: To deduct moving expenses, there are two tests to meet: One is distance and other is time.
 One must complete 39 weeks of work in a year from the date of moving.
 How rigid is this requirement?

 A: Moving expenses are usually deductible because a person changed job locations or started a new job.
 In most situations, a person has obtained the new job before incurring the moving expenses.
 The "time test" is a requirement, and apparently its use is to restrict the deduction in cases in which it could be abused by people who relocate and do not have a new job or who are not actively seeking a new job.
 The government has chosen 39 weeks as the rule.

 Q: My spouse is retired and had no earned income.
 I, however, did have earned income, and I participate in my company's retirement plan.
 If we file married filing jointly, is she eligible to make a deductible, traditional IRA contribution, based on my earned compensation?

 A: She may use your earned income to make an IRA contribution as long as she has not reached age 70 1/2.
-For tax year 2012, you may deduct her contribution as long as your joint adjusted gross income is less than $173,000.
-Between $173,000 and $183,000 the amount deductible phases out to zero.
+She may make a contribution up to $5,500 ($6,500 if over age 50).
+For tax year 2013, you may deduct her contribution as long as your joint adjusted gross income is less than $95,000.
+Between $95,000 and $115,000 the amount deductible phases out to zero.
 See the instructions for either Form 1040 or 1040A for a work sheet you can use to compute the amount that is deductible.